Gal-Gottlieb/Analysis-And-Visualization-Of-Video-Games-Sales/README.md

 https://app.powerbi.com/groups/me/reports/d4239a35-2cef-40f3-8fce-a878541f364d?pbi_source=desktop

 * Note that you need a Power BI account to view it.
-A screenshot of the visualization is in the repository.
+A PDF of the visualization is in the repository.

 Data columns description: